-Deputy Director of National Drug Control Policy
+Acting Director of National Drug Control Policy

 Michael Botticelli was sworn in as Deputy Director of the White House Office of National Drug Control Policy in November 2012.
+He currently serves as the office's Acting Director.

 Mr. Botticelli has more than two decades of experience supporting Americans who have been affected by substance use disorders.
 Prior to joining ONDCP, Mr. Botticelli served as Director of the Bureau of Substance Abuse Services at the Massachusetts Department of Public Health, where he successfully expanded innovative and nationally recognized prevention, intervention, treatment, and recovery services for the Commonwealth of Massachusetts.
 He also forged strong partnerships with local, state, and Federal law enforcement agencies; state and local health and human service agencies; and stakeholder groups to guide and implement evidence-based programs.
 These programs include the establishment of a treatment system for adolescents, early intervention and treatment programs in primary healthcare settings, jail diversion programs, re-entry services for those leaving state and county correctional facilities, and overdose prevention programs.